|

 Q: Are you the same Timothy Boomer as...?

 A: I'm not going to write the specifics here because I don't want search engines to associate this website with the wrong person.
 There are a couple of different Timothy Boomers who have made unpleasant headlines over the years.
 I have never met them, and I am not related to them to the best of my knowledge.
-If you see my name in the newspaper and it doesn't have something to do with nature photography, it's not me.
+If you see my name in the newspaper and it doesn't have something to do with nature photography, it's probably someone else.

 Q: Will unfathomable riches from a recently deceased foreign prince entice you to pay advance fees in order to receive said riches?